 From a software perspective, in the early days, that got me into learning and using a wide variety of languages like C/C++, Java, C#, ASP, PHP, Prolog, or even assembly code.
 Ultimately, I leaned more towards C# and the .NET platform.

-Professionally, I’ve always been invested in how to bring new useful ideas and innovations into the world, from inception to production.
+Professionally, I’ve always been invested in learning how to bring new useful ideas and innovations into the world, from inception to production.
 That’s why I’ve always been connected to the world of startups.
 First, as CTO at Facephi, building a facial biometrics technology from scratch.
 Later as a co-founder at Deebbler and Wakeando.